auth0/styleguide/README.md

 If you require any other asset listed under the `lib` folder, you can follow a simple rule: `https://cdn.auth0.com/styleguide/latest/<path-to-asset-under-lib>`

+For example, if you want to retrieve our logo:

 ```html
 <!-- Retrieving the logo at `lib/logos/img/badge.png` -->
 <img src="https://cdn.auth0.com/styleguide/latest/lib/logos/img/badge.png">